-In this situation the necessity to supplement seismics with quiet geophysical additional data is obvious.
+In this situation the necessity to supplement seismics with additional geophysical data is quiet obvious.
 Multidisciplinary approach have gained general recognition on today most commonly meaning integration with EM methods and creation a 3D unified Earth models.
 While other geophysical information carried by gravity and magnetic data are not widely used in exploration process.